-Biodiversity is not a new concept, but it is a recent crisis.
+Biodiversity is not a new concept, but it is a current crisis.
 Today, nearly 75% of the world’s food comes from just 12 plant and 5 animal species and only 50% of our plant-derived calories come from wheat, corn, and rice.
 By contrast there are over 30,000 edible types of plants all over the world.
 We are losing critical landraces and heirloom breeds on a weekly timescale.
 This loss of biodiversity was a critical reason why the Ark of Taste was created over 20 years ago, to help preserve endangered flavors in regions all over the world.